mroberts1/BOOTSTRA.386/manual/index.md

 # Preface

 Fall 1982: FNC Headquarters in Boston tasks us with bringing the microcomputer to the mainstream.
-Their dream is a full-screen interface supporting pointing devices and color displays running on everything from future palmtops to today's IBM PC usable by a non-technical person in minutes.
+Their dream is a full-screen interface supporting pointing devices and color displays running on everything from future palmtops to today's IBM PC and usable by a non-technical person in minutes.

 The problem is nobody has built this and nobody knows how.
 We don't even know if IBM PCs are capable of such a feat.

-Hence why I'm manning an office 3,000 miles away in Menlo Park, operating "Project Sparkle".
+This is why I'm manning an office 3,000 miles away in Menlo Park, heading "Project Sparkle", an ambitious moonshot by FNC to try and build such a thing.

-We had no aspirations of becoming the cartographers of tomorrow's empires or breathing the first gasps of a rarified air that will eventually fill our technofuture.
+We had no serious expectations of becoming the cartographers of tomorrow's empires or breathing the first gasps of a rarified air that will eventually fill our technofuture.
 That was just kinda right place, right time, I guess.

 This is our story.